MEASURE YOUR IMPACT & BUILD FOR THE FUTURE

 - Have students, particularly communications and digital media students, create and edit concise videos where they interview those involved in your campus engagement efforts and document their outreach, as the VCU students did.
 Also have them take photos.

-- Securing on-campus voting stations, which three of our Virginia schools did after 2013
+- Secure on-campus voting stations, as many of our schools have been doing.

-- Expanding ways that administrators and staff, such as student activity directors, can engage in election-related activities
+- Expand ways that administrators and staff, such as student activity directors, can help engage students in the democratic process.

-- Fostering community outreach such as Virginia Commonwealth University’s voter registration partnership with the nearby public housing project
+- Foster community outreach such as Virginia Commonwealth University’s voter registration partnership with the nearby Mosby Court public housing project.

-- Working with the advisors and editors of campus newspapers to develop templates for coverage, both in traditional and social media outlets
+- Work with the advisors and editors of campus newspapers to develop print and online approaches to cover critical public issues